djad99/Blood-on-the-Clocktower-Night-Order-Instructions/README.md

 as of 12/7/2024, with a night order instruction.
 3) The Input_Json_files folder within the folder you have the python script.
 4) An Output_CSV_files folder within the folder you have the python script.
+5) An Output_Night_Order_Sheets within the folder you have the python script.
 5) The BOTC JSON scripts that you wish to turn into night order.
 The current iteration only supports the new format for JSON scripts (the same format received from script.bloodontheclocktower.com)

 ## Custom Night Order Files
-Occassionally, a user may want to create a homebrew character that wakes at night, or use a whole script full of them.
-Never fear, this tool can accomodate!
+Occasionally, a user may want to create a homebrew character that wakes at night, or use a whole script full of them.
+Never fear, this tool can accommodate!
 The second question asked of the prompt will be asking if you want to use a custom night order.
 Simply enter 1 and then it will prompt you to enter in a file name.
 Enter in a valid file name or the program will crash, you have been warned.

 If you are creating a character sheet with none of the official characters, I strongly recommend using the night_template.json file as a